Demystifying the Press Release Format (+ Free Template)

 For example, a branded hashtag tied to your product launch allows journalists to research the story.
 By searching for the hashtag, they can see firsthand what consumers think of it, which influencers are creating buzz around it, and even get alerts when upgrades or complimentary products come out.

 Likewise, interactive images can walk both journalists and readers through a virtual product tour, increasing interest in the product and your brand.
-This also allows you to track how far viewers go in the product tour, which product features they lingered on, and any actions taken afterward, such as visiting your website, online store, or signing up for a demo or sales pitch.
+This also allows you to track how far viewers go in the product tour, which product features they lingered on, and any actions taken afterward, such as visiting your website and online store, or signing up for a demo or sales pitch.

 11. Boilerplate